MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 Flattening an array is done with the `[]` JMESPath operator.
 All expressions after the `[]` operator are applied to each element in the current array.
 If `[]` appears at the start of the query, it flattens the CLI command result.
 The results of `az vm list` can be inspected with this feature.
-To get the name, OS, and administrator name for each VM in a resource group:
+The following query gets the name, OS, and administrator name for each VM in a resource group:

 ## [Cmd](#tab/cmd)
 ```cmd